 Inspection: All domestic dogs and cats must be free of evidence of disease

 communicable to humans when examined at the port of entry to

 Belgium.
 If your dog or cat is not in apparent good health, further examination by a

 licensed veterinarian may be required at your expense.

-Other Animals: Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter Belgium.
-Pet owners are strongly advised to seek further information from the relevant authority of their country and/or that of the country of destination.
+Other Animals: Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements.
+If entering Belgium from outside the EU, a permit must be requested from the Federal Agency for the Safety of the Food Chain.

 If your pet is not a dog, cat or ferret, and especially if it is a

 Convention on International Trade in Endangered Species of Wild Fauna